How can I use a reverse mortgage?

 a Specialist Now: 855-523-4326

 Spend it any way you would like. – The short answer is that the proceeds from your reverse mortgage can be used to fund anything and there are no restrictions on what you can use the money for.
 This is your money, and you can use it in any way you like.
-Here are a few common uses for a reverse mortgage:
+Below are a few common uses for reverse mortgage funds:

-Today, many older adults want to “age in place,” so they can remain in their homes and not have to go to a senior community, an assisted living facility, or smaller house.
+Today, many retirees want to “age in place,” so they can remain in their homes and not have to go to a senior community, assisted living facility, or downsize to a smaller home.
 The funds you receive from a reverse mortgage can help make it possible.

-A reverse mortgage loan allows you to establish a line of credit to make sure that you’re better-prepared for unexpected expenses, or to help pay for long-term care.
-This financial “safety net” can help give you peace of mind today, and financial protection for the future.
+A reverse mortgage loan allows you to establish a line of credit to make sure that you’re better prepared for unexpected expenses, or to help pay for long-term care.
+This financial “safety net” can help provide peace-of-mind today, and financial protection in the future.

-You can avoid making taxable withdrawals from 401(k) or other retirement plans by replacing the money with reverse mortgage proceeds that are income tax-free.2 This can also help your retirement accounts continue to grow as you can delay drawing funds from them.
+You can avoid making taxable withdrawals from 401(k) or other retirement plans by replacing this money with reverse mortgage proceeds which are income tax-free.2 This can also help your retirement accounts continue to grow as you can delay drawing funds from them.

 Sounds good, but how can I be sure it’ll work for me?

 Reverse mortgages aren’t for everyone.
-New underwriting requirements ensure that only qualified borrowers age 62 or older can access the program to help their meet retirement goals.
+FHA underwriting requirements ensure that only qualified borrowers age 62 and older, can take out a reverse mortgage loan.

 At Longbridge Financial, we pledge to assess your financial situation to ensure that it’s a good fit for a reverse mortgage.
 We’ll take the time to ask questions about your goals, your home, and your finances.
 You can rest assured that if we ever feel like this is NOT the best option for you, WE WILL TELL YOU SO.
 Not all lenders will make that promise.